 Earth Notes: VAWT Experiment 3: Big Box on Real PM Gen (2017)Updated 2019-04-22 12:01 GMT

-(This all part of my urban wind-power pilot project.)
+(This was all part of my urban wind-power pilot project.)

 This also for the first time allowed me to test when I might get cut-in to charge a 12V battery, using my analogue multimeter on 'AC Volts' across one pair of the delta-wired outputs while I turned the spindle by hand.
 My estimate is that bridge-rectified output will pass ~13V--14V at ~120rpm, which is probably just about reasonable for a drag-based VAWT design.